 An Annual General Meeting shall be held each year.
-Wah Nam International Shareholders must be given at least 21 days' notice.
+Wah Nam International Shareholders must be given at least 21 days' notice in accordance with its Bye-laws and the Companies Act.

-Special general meetings may be convened by Wah Nam International Shareholders holding not less than one tenth of the paid up capital of Wah Nam International, by written requisition to the directors or the company secretary.
+In accordance with its Bye-laws and the Companies Act, special general meetings may be convened by Wah Nam International Shareholders holding not less than one tenth of the paid up capital of Wah Nam International, by written requisition to the directors or the company secretary.
 The directors may call a special general meeting whenever they think fit.
 Wah Nam International Shareholders must be given at least 21 days' notice in writing before a general meeting, at which it is proposed to pass a special resolution, may be held.
 Any other special general meeting shall be called by at least 14 days' notice in writing.
 Notice must specify the place, the day and the hour of meeting and, in the case of special business, the general nature of that business.
 Notices or any other document to be given to Wah Nam International Shareholders may be delivered either:

-- personally or by post, or alternatively - by advertisement in a newspaper or publication on Wah Nam International's website together with a notice to Wah Nam International Shareholders stating that such information is available.
+personally or by post, or alternatively

+by advertisement in a newspaper or publication on Wah Nam International's website together with a notice to Wah Nam International Shareholders stating that such information is available.